 In the aftermath of Spider-Verse, Cindy adjusts to her new life as a superhero while working a desk job at J. Jonah Jameson's Fact Channel.
 (Jonah gives her the nickname "Analog" because, unlike her colleagues using iPhones and smart devices, she still uses a pen and paper.)
 Her personal life also involves making up for lost time with her family and friends, who all moved on in her long absence.

 What is the plot of the Silk TV series?

 The general plot of the untitled Silk series is currently unknown.
 Like all Marvel projects, it may or may not closely follow the comics.

 Who is playing Silk?

 It is currently unknown who is playing Silk.

 Tiffany Espensen played "Cindy," a classmate of Tom Holland's Peter Parker in both Spider-Man: Homecoming and Avengers: Infinity War.
 Neither movie had Cindy in a significant role, nor did Cindy develop any spider powers in the movies.

 Good question!
-The division between Marvel/Sony and Marvel Studios has never been blurrier, with Morbius (delayed to 2021) confirmed to take place in the MCU and the 2018 hit Venom, previously disconnected, now connected.
-A Silk movie was also in development at Sony, and it's unclear if Sony is now attempting two Silk projects at once or if the movie has become the TV project.
+The division between Marvel/Sony and Marvel Studios has never been blurrier, with Morbius confirmed to take place in the MCU and the Venom films, previously disconnected, now connected.
+A Silk movie was also in development at Sony, and it's unclear if Sony is now attempting two Silk projects at once or if the movie has become a TV project.

 What Silk comics should I read?